Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 }
 ~~~

+You might have noticed two characteristics in the `detectCollision()` and `updateCoin()` functions.
+The first is that the high speed of the game, especially in later rounds, makes it mandatory to account for the ship's positions between frames.
+Otherwise the ship might jump over a coin and the collision detection fails.

+This is what the `playerDirection`, `objectDirection` and `resolution` argument are needed for.
+The player's speed tells us where the ship will be in the next frame.
+The repeated lookahead in the loop ensures that we don't miss a collision.

+The second detail is that we could write different collision algorithms for the player against the coins and the player against the cannonballs.
+Why?
+The player and the coins reside on a circle, allowing a one-dimensional test.
+This gets highlighted by the `(playerAngle, 0)` and `(playerSpeed, 0)` vectors passed to the `updateCoin()` function -- both have their _y_ value set to `0`.
+That optimization won't likely speed up the calculation by a significant factor, so we won't go into that.

 ### Handling the cannon and spawning of cannonballs

-The cannon uses RxJS 5 and Immutable.js operators we've not seen in the previous sections.
-The `throttleTime` operator lets a value pass through the stream, then ignores values for the duration set by `calculateCannonSpeed()` in the initial state collection.
+The cannon uses an RxJS 5 operator and Immutable.js methods we've not previously used.
+The `throttleTime()` operator lets a value pass through the stream, then ignores values for the duration set by `calculateCannonSpeed()` in the initial state collection.

-The `size` property in `state.get('cannonballs').size` returns the length of an immutable list.
-The `last()` method in `state.get('cannonballs').last()` returns the last element of an immutable list.
+The `size` property in `state.get('cannonballs').size` returns the length of an Immutable.js list.
+The `last()` method in `state.get('cannonballs').last()` returns the last element of an Immutable.js list.
 This helps us prevent shooting cannonballs in the same direction twice in a row.

-The newly spawned cannonball has to be transformed to an immutable collection with `fromJS()` first, before being pushed into the state collection.
+The newly spawned cannonball has to be transformed to an Immutable.js collection with `fromJS()` first, before being pushed into the state collection.

 ~~~js
 const cannon = events